-How you see yourself on the inside matters.
+How you see yourself (self identity) on the inside matters.
 It can mean the difference between you standing up with poise or you trembling with fear.

 I am standing on a stage with a 400 people staring back at me, my heart rate is ready to explode, my mouth is dry, my palms are sweaty, and I am wondering why is this happening to me?

 No, I did not have a heart attack.

 I had just left engineering and had been working as a professional speaker for a year and a half.
 Most of the time I felt comfortable speaking to groups, but occasionally and for some reason, I experienced extreme anxieties on stage.